 There is an ongoing conversation about how we can live with artificial intelligence and whether it can contribute to sustainable living.
 In fact, the World Bank considers AI solutions a major factor in driving the sustainability agenda forward.
 Two AI development projects made in collaboration with the World Bank include using machine learning for poverty prediction and introducing chatbots as an alternative to the UK NHS healthcare helpline.
-These are just a blip on the radar in terms of what machine learning projects are happening in the app development field.
+These are just a blip on the radar regarding what machine learning projects are happening in the app development field.

-Ethics and accountability play an important role in implementing AI, especially since machine learning, natural language processing (NLP), and data science and relatively new disciplines require careful threading forward.
+Ethics and accountability play an essential role in implementing AI, especially since machine learning, natural language processing (NLP), data science and relatively new disciplines require careful threading forward.
 There is always some element of risk included when implementing new technology.
 Therefore, accountability should be at the forefront of mobile app developers’ minds when building new software and apps that could help us live and develop sustainably.

 Image by annca from Pixabay

 Well-being is crucial to sustainable societies.
 It is no wonder that we see the rise of emotional wellbeing apps – the mHealth market is projected to grow by 44.7% over the next seven years.
 Healthcare has been among the top three industries undergoing a substantial digital transformation over the last decade.
 Machine learning algorithms are used for disease prevention.
 For example, NHS partnered with Google’s Deep Mind to predict Alzheimer’s symptoms up to 9 years before they develop and detect cancer and dementia.
 In a similar fashion to helpline chatbots, AI could replace simple medical tasks in areas where there is a lack of medical staff, a problem that will grow even bigger with the future ageing population.